mattdesl/module-best-practices/README.md

 ## module basics

 A "module" is just a reusable chunk of code, abstracted into a more user-friendly API.
-Ideally you should aim to build modules that are small, focused, and work well toegether.

-Your module should have a *very specific* purpose.
-Don't try to build a *framework*, rather; try building its underlying parts as separate modules (which could, if desired, be used together to mimic the scope of a framework).
+Modules should have a *very specific* purpose.
+Don't aim to build a *framework*, instead; imagine you're building its underlying parts as separate pieces (which could, if desired, be composed together to mimic the scope of a framework).

 This is the core of the Unix Philosophy: building small programs that do one thing, do it well, and compose easily with other programs.